IstiCusi/phonon-tensor/README.md

 Welcome to the IstiCusi/phonon-tensor repository!
 This Docker scripts are designed to facilitate the development and execution of TensorFlow applications with GPU support.
-The container is configured to provide an enhanced development experience with LunaVim as the editor, integrated for better code management and editing in C, C++, and Python.
+The container is configured to provide an enhanced development experience with LunarVim as the editor, integrated for better code management and editing in C, C++, and Python.

 ## Motivation